 Wildlife Tour in Southern and Central Italy

-A journey among the most beautiful and wild hidden gems of Central and Southern Wildlife of Italy.
-The tour will be guided by two Italian researchers specialized in zoology and will have the observation of nature as the main goal.
+Experience this 7-day Wildlife Italy Tour among the most beautiful and wild hidden gems of Central and Southern parts of the country.
+The tour will be guided by a zoologist and will have the observation of nature as the main goal.
 We will explore very different types of habitat in order to maximize the number of species we will contact.

-The tour will mainly focus on the observation of mammals, birds and herpetofauna, but during it we will have the chance to observe as well an incredible number of butterflies, dragonflies, beetles and of wildflowers (especially orchids).
-Nature will be the main core of the journey but time will be guaranteed also for the visit of historical city centers of unique beauty.
-As for every stay in Italy that can be respected, food and wines will play also a central role and we will give the participants the chance to taste the most amazing specialties of one of the richest region of Europe in terms of food.
+The tour will mainly focus on the observation of mammals, birds and herpetofauna, but during it, we will have the chance to observe as well an incredible number of butterflies, dragonflies, beetles and of wildflowers (especially orchids).
+Nature will be the main core of this Italian wildlife journey but time will be guaranteed also for the visit of historical city centers of unique beauty.
+As for every stay in Italy that can be respected, food and wines will play also a central role and we will give the participants the chance to taste the most amazing specialities of one of the richest region of Europe in terms of food.